CarXTechnologies/dro-map-uploader/README.md

 - Ambient Sounds
 - Physical Materials of Surfaces

-These components are assigned through the **GameMarkerData helper.**
+These components are assigned using the **GameMarkerData helper.**

 To add a component to a GameObject or Prefab in the Inspector window, click the _Add Component button_ and type the name _GameMarkerData._
  There is also an option to add a mini-map.

 ## Assigning surface collisions

-1. For the track object that represents the surface, select the GameMarkerData **Road** component type, and in the dropdown, select the type of material that will be used in the game when hitting this surface.
+1. For the track object that representing the surface, choose the GameMarkerData **Road** component type, and in the dropdown, pick the material type that will be used in the game when interacting with this surface.

 ![image](https://github.com/CarXTechnologies/dro-map-uploader/blob/target/1.0/Image/4.png?raw=true)

-Note that any collision GameObject/Prefab must also be with some component of type Collider (Box/Sphere/Capsule/Mesh Collider).
-This condition is necessary for collisions to be correct.
+Please note that any GameObject/Prefab with collision must also have a Collider component (Box/Sphere/Capsule/Mesh Collider).
+This condition is necessary for collision accuracy.

 ## Assigning a spawn point on the map

-1. To assign a spawn point on the map, create an empty object: select the GameObect → Create Empty menu item (or Ctrl+Shift+N).
+1. To assign a spawn point on the map, create an empty object: choose the GameObect → Create Empty menu item (or Ctrl+Shift+N).
 In the Transform component, set the coordinates of the point that is most suitable for the car to appear in the game.
-Add the _GameMarkerData component_, and select the **SpawnPoint type**
+Add the _GameMarkerData component_, and choose the **SpawnPoint type**

 Please note that only one **vehicle spawn point** should be placed on the map!